 Think Mutual Bank depends heavily on GoAnywhere to generate hundreds of scheduled reports, as well as to send data to and pull data from a variety of vendors and trading partners.
-Fortunately for Systems Administrator Amy Hoerle, GoAnywhere is flexible enought to easily adjust to changing demands.
+Fortunately for Systems Administrator Amy Hoerle, GoAnywhere is flexible enough to easily adjust to changing demands.

 My name is Amy Hoerle.
 I work for Think Mutual Bank.
 I am the system administrator and I just work hard to keep our systems up and running.